Winnipeg Transit: 2021

 Winnipeg City Council adopted the final TMP on April 29.

 2023

 In November Winnipeg's Public Works Committee approved a proposal to accelerate implementation of the TMP's primary route network to June 2025, instead of 2026 as previously scheduled.

+2024

+In 2024, Winnipeg Transit released updated system maps for the upcoming Primary Transit Network.
+In addition to various route changes, the way Primary Network routes were identified was changed.
+Instead of using a singular letter (A, B, C, etc.), they would instead use an acronym of the route class (FX, F, D), followed by a number.
+The only exception was route A, which changed to BLUE, same as the already-existing route.
+The Feeder Network routes continued to use 2 or 3-digit numbers.

 2025

-In August 2025, Winnipeg Transit began using its first electric bus. the city announced that a 60-foot zero-emission bus (ZEB) is going into limited service.
-Winnipeg became be the first Canadian city with 60-foot battery-electric buses in its fleet.
-By the end of the 2025, there will be eight 60-foot ZEBs in full service.
+Winnipeg Transit started to introduce zero-emission buses (ZEB) in service.
+Winnipeg became the first Canadian city to operate a 60-foot battery-electric bus in August and a 60-foot hydrogen fuel cell bus in December.
+Winnipeg Transit also began operation of 40-foot battery-electric buses in September and 40-foot hydrogen fuel cell buses in December.

+On June 29, the Transit Master Plan's Primary Transit Network came into effect, which saw most pre existing routes in the city discontinued or modified.
+The new network also saw the decommissioning of the Graham Avenue Transit Mall, with all but two stops removed after the new network launched.

 Services and programs

-From 1975 to 2020, the City was operating the Downtown Spirit (formerly Downtown Area SHuttle, or DASH), a free shuttle service operating weekdays throughout the Central Business District of downtown Winnipeg.
+From 1975 to 2020, the city was operating the Downtown Spirit (formerly Downtown Area SHuttle, or DASH), a free shuttle service operating weekdays throughout the Central Business District of downtown Winnipeg.

 Winnipeg Handi-Transit, introduced as a permanent service of Winnipeg Transit in 1979, provides parallel public transit service to those with limited physical mobility.